 As you can probably imagine, it depends.

-In B2B SaaS, a good conversion rate for a company mostly serving SMBs will look different from one focused up-market on enterprise clients.
+In B2B SaaS, conversion rate benchmarks for a company selling to SMBs will look different from one focused up-market on enterprise clients.
 The same goes for early-stage startups with a lower headcount vs. more established companies with larger teams.

 But your business model also makes a difference.
 The below factors can all significantly impact your success.